Masgolini/Kusanagi-shader-editor/README.md

 Right now, what it is capable of is:

+- Login and register new users.
+- Upload your shaders and share them with the other users!
+- Download other's shaders.
 - Create/delete shaders through the UI.
 - Add uniforms to your shaders through the UI.
 - Save everything.